How is the drug name pronounced?

 Padcev is approved for:

-- Patients with bladder and urinary tract cancer (urothelial cancer) that has spread to other parts of the body and cannot be removed by surgery, and who have previously received a PD-1 or PD-L1 inhibitor, and a platinum-containing chemotherapy.
+Patients with bladder and urinary tract cancer (urothelial cancer) that has grown or spread to other parts of the body, and

 Limitations of Use

 Age: The safety and efficacy of Padcev has not been established in patients under 18 years of age.